PopovMP/dbil/README.md

 You can give `find` an optional second argument, `projections`.
 The syntax is similar to MongoDB: `{a: 1, b: 1}` to return only the `a` and `b` fields.
 The projection can be exclusive `{a: 0, b: 0}` to omit these two fields.
-You cannot mix inclusibe and exclusive fields.
+You cannot mix inclusive and exclusive fields.

-DBil does not inluce `_id` to the response implicitely.
+DBil does not include `_id` to the response implicitly.

 ```javascript
 // Same database as above